 In 2020, we are introducing a new way to learn!
 Covering the desk so individuals can attend training can be difficult, so we're introducing supplementary online classes.
 With LibraryU, take courses at your own pace, track achievements, and build community with others around the district.
-Watch here for more announcements as they're ready.

 Subscribe to the blog to receive information when our resources are updated, tips and tricks to using our databases, links to free tools, and links to skill-building practice activities.